The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 2. What would smaller/higher prior odds mean in terms of significance level required for a fixed posterior odds given that everything else remains constant?

-3. What is the smallest possible value for “power” in formula above, and what does Bayes formula tell about learning from data if we have a setting with that minimum possible power?
+3. What is the smallest possible value for “power” in formula above, and what does Bayes rule tell about learning from data in that setting with the minimum possible power?

 From significance to the observed data

-The methods that we have considered so far only determine whether tests are “significant” or not.
-We could and should also make more efficient use of the observed data than just labelling things significant or not significant.
+Often the first step in screening though a large set of variables it to classify them between being “significant” or not.
+However, we should also make more efficient use of the observed data than just labelling things significant or not significant.
 Or would you think that variables with P-values \(0.04\) and \(10^{-10}\) should have the same posterior probability of being non-null?

 set.seed(16102017)